GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It turns out that style matters in programming for the same reason that it matters in writing.
-It makes for better reading.
+> ### If builders built houses the way programmers built programs, the first woodpecker to come along would destroy civilization.
 >
-> ~ *Douglas Crockford*
+> ~ *Gerald Weinberg*

 ---
 ## 🏎 Quick Facts